 In contrast, Dr. Jenson Mak continues to celebrate the older generations, fully understanding the knowledge and utility that every elderly person offers if only afforded the proper guidance towards a healthier and more vital lifestyle.
 Beyond acting as just their medical professional, he always digs deeper to provide better and fully informed care.
 This often culminates in a resounding sense of awe at his patients’ life stories – where they come from, what they have done, the families they have built, the legacies they lovingly created, and what they love doing now.

-Dr. Mak’s healthy ageing philosophy reflects this perspective.
+Through his healthy ageing philosophy, Jenson Mak is able to reflects his unique perspective.
 Although a citizen no longer serves in the workforce, he or she has far from ceased being a crucial and valuable member of society.
-However, to truly empower their continued contribution, Dr. Mak takes a holistic and assertive approach to serving his patients.
+However, to truly empower their continued contribution, Jenson takes a holistic and assertive approach to serving his patients.
 Counseling the elderly on their health issues and addressing challenges like medication complications, psychological issues, or exercise problems demands a healthcare provider who is willing to do more than write prescriptions.
 It requires someone passionate about the opportunity to make a difference.
 Improving lifestyles and behaviors is a privilege, and Dr. Jenson Mak’s ability to do just that is based on the relationships he builds with his patients.

 Dr. Jenson Mak is a PhD(USyd) MBBS FRACP FACP FAFRM(RACP) BMedSci JP.
 He has been elected to Fellowship and travelled to Washington D.C. for Convocation into the American College of Physicians in May 2016.